Yukio Iketani: Public appearances

 Yukio participated in Kinniku Banzuke and won the event "Hand walk".
 He participated in four Sasuke tournaments.
 He cleared the first stage but went out on the second stage in the first tournament.
 He returned to participate in the 20th tournament but went out on the Log Grip in the first stage.
 Iketani participated in Sasuke 24 and failed the log grip again.
 He was then invited in Sasuke 25 where he was able to clear the Rolling Log and the Jump Hang but suddenly was taken out by the Bridge Jump.
-His brother is Sasuke veteran Naoki, who made 15 tournament appearances.
+His brother is Sasuke veteran Naoki, who made 15 tournament appearances and has gone as far as the Pipe Slider on the third stage.

 Iketani has a brief professional wrestling career in Hustle, where he was known for the ring name Ginga Iketani.
 He wrestled three times for them between 2007 and 2008, teaming with the face stable Hustle Army.

 He represented Democratic Party as a proportional candidate in the Summer 2010 House of Councillors election but lost.